angarsky/diveintopython/learn/variables_and_types.md

+Variables play a crucial role in Python, as they provide a way to store and manipulate data throughout a program.
+By assigning values to variables, we can easily refer to and update data as needed, making our code more efficient and readable.
+Overall, variables are a fundamental concept in Python programming and are essential for any kind of data manipulation and analysis.
+Let's review this topic in details.

 ## Variable Definition

 What is a variable in Python?
 It is a named location in the computer's memory that stores a value.
 It is like a container that can hold different types of data, such as numbers, strings or booleans.